michael-milette/moodle-local_aiid/README.md

 **How can I get answers to other questions?**

-Got a burning question that is not covered here?
+Have a burning question that is not covered here?
 If you can't find your answer, submit your question in the Moodle forums or open a new issue on Github at:

 https://github.com/michael-milette/moodle-local_aiid/issues